SQL Server Management Studio: Importing and Exporting Data

 - Another SQL Server database

-Step 4: Configure Data Mapping
+Step 4: Specify the Data to Export

 Step 5: Execute the Export

 - Review the summary and click Finish to start the export process.
+The wizard will display a progress screen and notify you when the export is complete.

-Best Practices for Importing and Exporting Data in SSMS
+Best Practices for Importing and Exporting Data

-Common Issues and Troubleshooting Tips
+Troubleshooting Common Issues

 Conclusion